 There are certain instances in which hiring a recruiting agency may be a wise decision.
 For instance, restaurants that lack a dedicated HR manager can rely on recruiters’ services at an agency.

-A restaurant that is experiencing growth and needs to fill multiple roles can also benefit from an agency’s help.
+A restaurant that is experiencing growth and needs to fill multiple kitchen staff positions can also benefit from an agency’s help.
 With access to a vast network of candidates, an agency can deliver multiple candidates.

-Pros: Recruiting agencies do the leg work to alleviate the stress and time commitment required to pinpoint quality candidates.
+Pros: Recruiting agencies do the leg work to alleviate the stress and time commitment required to find cooks for your restaurant.

 Cons: The process does not offer a quick turnaround time.
 After browsing agencies and settling on one, you’ll need to be onboarded as a client before the job search begins.
 After that, candidate searches can take weeks or longer.